¡¡

 Lily, the General Manager of this Panda Express store, had earlier managed a Panda Express store on the west coast for 18 months which had comparable annual sales.
 This was her second week here, and she was still getting to know her new associates and their working process.

-Mihir is a new assistant project manager at Intercontinental Construction Contracting Inc (ICC), a New Jersey based engineering/construction company.
+Mihir is a new assistant project manager at Intercontinental Construction Management Inc (ICM), a New Jersey based engineering/construction company.
 As his first task, he assists in managing and planning for the west point project which starts in January.
 In February, he got a call from the structural steel supplier that delivery to one of new buildings at the site will be delayed by one week.
 This means one week delay of the new building if no action is taken.
-Usually, ICC expedites some tasks to avoid project delay at the cost of construction labor.
+Usually, ICM expedites some tasks to avoid project delay at the cost of construction labor.

-Looking at past projects, Mihir noticed that the same kind of structural steel is used in all ICC¡¯s military projects.
-Given about 19 weeks total project duration, the lead time of structural steel is relatively long (4-6 weeks) and varies quite significantly.
+Looking at past projects, Mihir noticed that the same kind of structural steel is used in all ICM’s military projects.
+Given about 25 weeks of total project duration, the lead time of structural steel is relatively long (4-6 weeks) and varies quite significantly.
 Mihir wonders what else he can do to better match material delivery with project schedule except passively expediting tasks when a material delay occurs.
-Mihir also realizes that this problem is connected to a more challenging issue: A few major competitors are bidding against ICC on several construction projects.
+Mihir also realizes that this problem is connected to a more challenging issue: A few major competitors are bidding against ICM on several construction projects.
 The customer, US Military, has made it clear that the winner must provide superior project schedule and competitive cost structure.